berndruecker/customer-onboarding-camunda-8-springboot/README.md

 * Java
 * Spring Boot

-# Todos

-There are some things still to be done in this example:

-* A custom form for the user task to approve customer orders is not yet designed (it is using the generic form in the tasklist instead)
-* Automated JUnit tests need to be added

 # Intro

 This simple onboarding process is meant to get started with process automation, workflow engines and BPMN.